 - Rocks Organic is a popular brand, although they are very sweet, so water them down well (and don’t leave opened bottles around, or you’ll be visited by ants and wasps).
 This company was set up by three dads, and offers orange, lemon or blackcurrant flavours.
 Found in all good health stores and farm shops, and in many supermarkets.
-They are also packed in glass bottles.

 - Kendal Cordials are made in the heart of the Lake District.
 The original elderflower recipe was developed with fresh root ginger and a splash of lemon.
 Other flavours include spiced apple, strawberry and black pepper, and lemon.

 - Hedgerow Cordials make fruity drinks, from whatever fruits they can lay their hands on.
 Present flavours include spiced apple, rhubarb ginger, wild elderflower, spiced plum and pear cinnamon.

 - Norfolk Cordials believe that the salty sea air, rich soil and summer sun makes some of the tastiest fruits in England.
 These cold-pressed fruit syrups include strawberry lime, rhubarb ginger, raspberry, wild elderflower, blackberry and blackberry quince.

 - Tree Top Press (Yorkshire) makes cordials, from fruits collected from local hedgerows.
 Elderflowers grow abundantly on the North York Moors.
 Or choose raspberry, strawberry, rhubarb vanilla or tayberry (like a cross between blackberry and raspberry).